snakemake/snakemake-executor-plugin-slurm/docs/further.md

 By defining these resource specifications in a profile, you maintain a clean and organized workflow, ensuring that resource allocations are consistent and easily adjustable.

-#### Important Note

-The preferred method for requesting GPU resources -- whether using `gpu` or `gres` -- depends on your specific cluster configuration and scheduling policies.
-Consult your cluster administrator or the cluster's documentation to determine the best approach for your environment.
-Additionally, while Snakemake internally recognizes the `gpu_manufacturer` resource, SLURM does not distinguish between GPU model and manufacturer in its resource allocation.
-Therefore, it's essential to align your Snakemake resource definitions with your cluster's SLURM configuration to ensure accurate resource requests.

-By carefully configuring GPU resources in your Snakemake workflows, you can optimize the performance of GPU-accelerated tasks and ensure efficient utilization of computational resources within SLURM-managed clusters.

 ### Running Jobs locally

 In Snakemake workflows executed within cluster environments, certain tasks -- such as brief data downloads or plotting -- are better suited for local execution on the head node rather than being submitted as cluster jobs.